antoinewg/turboless/README.md

-# Turborepo starter with pnpm
+# Turborepo starter with pnpm for serverless

 This is an unofficial starter turborepo for serverless + typescript.